elylucas/ng-nest-realtime-apps/docs/lab2/getting_started.md

 # Getting Started

-In this lab we will build a multi-room chat app.
-A chat app is the quintessential demo app for realtime communications, and for good reasons.
-They are understood by most developers, fairly easy to implement, and showcase many of the concepts will you need to build more sophisticated applications.
+In this lab, we will build a multi-room chat app.
+A chat app is the quintessential demo app for real-time communications.
+And for good reasons!
+They are understood by most developers, fairly easy to implement and showcase many of the concepts needed to build more sophisticated applications.

-Our chat app will feature having multiple rooms that people can join and leave, and this will help demonstrate sending messages to only particular groups.
+Our chat app will feature multiple rooms that people can join and leave, which will help demonstrate sending messages to only particular groups.

 Ready to get started?
 Great!